Memo0302/data_sensor_to_SQL/README.md

 By following these steps, you can create a system where an HDT sensor connected to an ESP32 microcontroller sends temperature data to a PHP server, which then stores the data in a database.

+this link for yoy if you want to code php and see my data "https://github.com/Memo0302/code_php_is_Receives_data"

 ```
 #include <WiFi.h>